-- 3. In the Uyuni WebUI, check that your systems are listed and displaying correctly, and the formulas you require are available. - 4.
-Create activation keys for each of your branch servers, connect them using bootstrap, and configure them as proxy servers.
-For more information, see [Retail Retail-install-unified -].
+- 3. In the Uyuni WebUI, check that your systems are listed correctly.
+Also check that the formulas you require are available. - 4.
+Create activation keys for each of your branch servers, register them using bootstrap, and configure them as proxy servers.
+For more information, see [Retail > Retail-install-unified >].